zikula/distribution/README.md

 ----

 Files that are copied from zikula/core repo (via github action)
- - config/*
-   - not dynamic/generated.yaml
-   - ? not packages/dev or packages/test
-   - ? not routes/dev
-   - not services_custom.yaml
-   - not routes_dev.yaml
  - src/Kernel.php
  - public/index.php
  - public/.htaccess
  - .env
+ - config/*
+   - dynamic/* except dynamic/generated.yaml
+   - packages/* except packages/dev or packages/test
+   - routes/* routes/dev
+   - workflows/*
+   - not routes_dev.yaml

 should we copy?
- - public/favicon.ico
- - public/robots.txt (I think no)
- - public/uploads/.htaccess (I think no - directory gets auto-created)
  - translations/ (guessing this should be generated in a build process)